haruosuz/DS4GD/2019/CaseStudy.md

 	help("GC")
     GC(seq1)
     GC(seq1, exact=FALSE)
+    GC(seq1, exact=TRUE) # logical: if TRUE ambiguous bases are taken into account when computing the G+C content (see details).

 Q5.
 How many of each of the four nucleotides A, C, T and G are there in the complement of the genome sequence?